Last Updated on

 How are you going to see Singapore?

-I hope you enjoyed my 2 day itinerary in Singapore.
+I hope you enjoyed my 2 days Singapore itinerary.
 I really put a lot of thought into what one should see especially if it is your first time in the city.
 And I also included a lot of transportation tips and places to eat.
 Moreover, I made sure everything on the itinerary is budget-friendly because it helps to save a bit in this expensive city.

 If you are travelling solo in Singapore and trying my Singapore itinerary, let me know what you like about the 2-day plan.
 Or anything that can be improved.
 Leave your comments below.